Bogdanj22/terraform-aws-ec2-rds-failover-demo/README.md

 # 🚀 AWS-Terraform-Ec2-RDS Failover demo

-The goal of this demo was to deploy a small AWS infrastructure using Terraform.
+For this demo, I deployed a small AWS setup using Terraform.
 I created a custom VPC with public subnets, an EC2 instance running Apache, and a Multi-AZ RDS PostgreSQL database.
-The idea was to demonstrate full IaC deployment, connectivity between EC2 and RDS, and RDS failover.
+I also automated the deployment using Terraform modules and set up an S3 bucket to store the Terraform state file, so it could be shared and synced with GitHub.
+The goal was to show infrastructure as code, the connection between EC2 and RDS, and how RDS failover works.

 This is the simple table that I created